Gavriil1/CI_PP4_TD/README.md

 ### 404  page
-- Page is displayed when user enters incorrect URL.
+- A page is displayed when the user enters an incorrect URL.
 <details><summary>See feature images</summary>

 ![Delete Task](docs/features/404.png)